jenningsloy318/DevOpsTrailers/FreeIPA/readme.md

   ```

 ## 6. Add test user in FreeIPA
-  We can add user in ipa web portal or add it via command line
-  also we can add OTP(2FA) to this user
+  We can add user in ipa web portal or add it via command line, also we can add OTP(2FA) to this user

   ```sh
   ipa user-add --first=Jennings --last=Liu --shell=/bin/bash   --sshpubkey=<Public key string> --password jenningsl